 - Colour scheme can be dreary for some

-One of our absolute favourite is the Bestway SaluSpa Paris Airjet.
+One of our absolute favorites is the Bestway SaluSpa Paris Airjet.
 Why?
 This is the only hot tub that has LED lights.
 Great work on aesthetics Bestway!

-The LED has the capability to show at least 6 different colours in a cycle.
-Available in a light blue colour, it soothes the eye and relaxes the mind for a great spa experience.
+The LED can show at least six different colors in a cycle.
+Available in a light blue color, it soothes the eye and relaxes the mind for a great spa experience.

-We really liked the built because it employs the industry standard of tritech polymer fibres that act to enhance strength and toughness.
-It also uses the PVC laminate to further enhance the strength in the most testing of conditions.
+We liked the built because it employs the industry standard of Tritech polymer fibers that act to enhance strength and toughness.
+It also uses the PVC laminate to further improve the power in the most testing of conditions.

-The material is further reinforced with an I beam fibre arrangement that prevents any unintentional dents from appearing.
+The material is further reinforced with an I beam fiber arrangement that prevents any unintentional dents from appearing.

-What pleasantly surprised us was the steady state power consumption.
+What pleasantly surprised us was the steady-state power consumption.
 The motor uses around 1 kW of power while pumping and inflating the tub and heating the water.
-But, after a while, the power consumed was minimal.
+But, after a while, the energy consumed was minimal.

 - Excellent mood lighting